apeeqq/demo-for-practicing-git/README.md

 # demo-for-practicing-git

-Repository for practice using git
+I'm practicing git with this repository